danplatypus30/tp/docs/UserGuide.md

 [🔝 Back to Top](#table-of-contents)

 ---
+<div style="page-break-after: always;"></div>

 ### **Adding a Patient** {#adding-a-patient}
 You can add new patients using their name, phone number, and address.

 ```bash
 add n/NAME p/PHONE_NUMBER a/ADDRESS [t/TAG]…​